MicrosoftDocs/dynamics-365-unified-operations-public/dev-itpro/data-entities/configurations.md

 5)  Add filters to the entity with the Filter icon.
 Then review the results of the filters using the Preview icon.
 If you add a filter, the filter icon will change to an edit icon.

+6)  If necessary, use the View map icon to exclude fields that you do not want mapped

-6)  Use the Validate template button to change the status to Validated.
+7)  Use the Validate template button to change the status to Validated.

 Your template is ready to be used in a project.
 However, you may want to use some additional features to control the export process: